Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GT 320 should be a bit (about 16%) better at AF than the GeForce GT 430 (OEM). (explain)
+Texel RateThe GeForce GT 320 will be just a bit (more or less 16%) better at anisotropic filtering than the GeForce GT 430 (OEM). (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GT 320 is superior to the GeForce GT 430 (OEM), by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GT 320 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison